Finance & Accounting

 - 7% of all FHSAA resources are from public school dues, fees and fines combined

-- Most public schools use non-public funds to pay FHSAA dues, fees and fines
+- All member schools are required to use non-public funds to pay FHSAA dues, fees and fines

 - Public schools rely heavily on activity funds from ticket sales, fund raisers and donations to fund athletics